 Why Become an Electrician?

 The Bureau of Labor Statistics also predicts that the demand for qualified electricians will explode in the next ten years.
-In fact, they expect more than 114,700 new electrician jobs to be created before over this time period, which is a staggering 20% increase.
+In fact, they expect more than 85,900 new electrician jobs to be created between 2014 and 2024, which is a staggering 14% increase.
 Based on their analysis of the growth of various industries and professions, this is significantly higher than average.

 As an electrician you will experience the opportunity for advancement in your career.
 After starting as a service technician, hard-working and committed electricians can become promoted to field managers, operation managers and even distribution managers within their company and field.